 The idea of the kometz is the idea of the secret holiness that lies deep within things.
-The deepest sanctity of the mincha is hidden within it, and the kohen locates it in the kemitza.
-Thus the kohen takes a small amount, a handful of flour in his hand.
+The deepest sanctity of the mincha is hidden within it, and the kohen locates it in the kemitzah.
+Thus, the kohen takes a small amount, a handful of flour in his hand.
 Symbolically, he takes the deepest and holiest part of the mincha.
-This kemitza is elevated and burned on the mizbeach.
-The rest of the mincha is chitzonis, external, superficial, and lighter holiness.
-The kemitza part of the mincha though is kodesh kadashim, the holiest of the holy.
+This kemitza is elevated and burned on the mizbeiach.
+The rest of the mincha is chitzonis-external, superficial, and of lighter holiness.
+The kemitza part of the mincha, though, is kodesh kodashim, the holiest of the holy.
 These two parts exist in the mincha offering of a regular Jew, because a regular Jew possesses both inner and outer levels of kedusha.

 The holiness of a kohen in the Beis Hamikdash, however, is completely inward.
-His mincha therefore is completely burnt on the mizbeach.
-His own deep kedusha permeates it completely.
-This is why his mincha is completely consumed.
-There are no gradations or different levels of holiness, as is in other menachos.
-The mincha of the kohen is holy of holies in its entirety.
-Its entirety is fit to go onto the mizbeach.
+His mincha is totally burnt on the mizbei'ach because his own deep kedusha permeates it completely.
+There are no gradations or different levels of holiness as in other menachos.
+The mincha of the kohen is holy of holies; its entirety is fit to go onto the mizbei'ach.